Aodh de Blácam: Irish nationalism

-It was also during the 1920s that De Blácam moved to Dublin, where he began to move in the same circles as George Bernard Shaw, George Russell, and W. B. Yeats.
+It was also during the 1920s that de Blácam moved to Dublin, where he began to move in the same circles as George Bernard Shaw, George Russell, and W. B. Yeats.
 De Blácam hoped all three men might one day convert to Catholicism as he did, and as sorely disappointed when each did not.
-Upon the death of Yeats, De Blácam went so far as to refer to Yeats' poem as "Demonic".
+Upon the death of Yeats, de Blácam went so far as to refer to Yeats' poem as "Demonic".
 De Blácam had similar hopes for Peadar O'Donnell but was similarly disappointed in his lack of interest in conversion.

-In 1938 De Blácam published The Black North, a book which carried an introduction by de Valera.
-In the book De Blácam argues that Ulster Protestants (Ulster Scots) are in actuality both Irish and Catholic, but they simply do not realise it.
-Amongst his arguments to support this idea are the suggestions that the presbyterian emphasis on self-government is derived from the Gaelic clan tradition, that presbyterian ‘kailyard’ writers of rural nostalgia such as Lydia Mary Foster exemplify the naturally Irish piety and purity of her co-religionists, and that the fact that some workers commuted from the Armagh borderland to work in Dundalk factories proved that the south was better off economically than the north.
+In 1938 de Blácam published The Black North, a book which carried an introduction by de Valera.
+In the book de Blácam argues that Ulster Protestants (Ulster Scots) are in actuality both Irish and Catholic, but they simply do not realise it.
+Amongst his arguments to support this idea are the suggestions that the presbyterian emphasis on self-government is derived from the Gaelic clan tradition, that presbyterian 'kailyard' writers of rural nostalgia such as Lydia Mary Foster exemplify the naturally Irish piety and purity of her co-religionists, and that the fact that some workers commuted from the Armagh borderland to work in Dundalk factories proved that the south was better off economically than the north.

-It has been suggested De Blácam was an influence upon De Valera's 1943 (in)famous broadcast "The Ireland That We Dreamed Of", also known as the "dancing at the crossroads" broadcast.
-Politically De Blácam was highly considered about rural depopulation and was involved in a number of organisations seeking to end it.
+It has been suggested de Blácam was an influence upon De Valera's 1943 (in)famous broadcast "The Ireland That We Dreamed Of", also known as the "dancing at the crossroads" broadcast.
+Politically de Blácam was highly considered about rural depopulation and was involved in a number of organisations seeking to end it.
 De Blácam advocated more economic autarky and cultural protectionism to combat rural depopulation and lamented urbanisation and industrialisation.
 De Blácam also tried to convince the Fianna Fáil executive that they should ban women from emigration as well as ban women from factories in order to force women to remain in rural Ireland.
 De Blácam's ideas failed to impress the executive, with Seán MacEntee in particular standing in strong disagreement.

 De Blácam was a member of the Fianna Fáil executive until 1947, when he defected to the upstart Irish Republican party Clann na Poblachta.
 For this move he was immediately fired from the Irish Press.
 He stood for Clann na Poblachta in the Louth (Dáil constituency) constituency at the 1948 general election but was not elected.

-During the brief period in which Clann na Poblachta was in government, De Blácam served as an official spokesman for the Department of Health and as a speech-writer to Noel Browne, the embattled Minister for Health.
+During the brief period in which Clann na Poblachta was in government, de Blácam served as an official spokesman for the Department of Health and as a speech-writer to Noel Browne, the embattled Minister for Health.

 De Blácam died while working in The Custom House on 16 January 1951.
 His funeral was attended by many dignitaries including Taoiseach John A. Costello and former Taoiseach Éamon de Valera.
-He was buried in New Mellifont Abbey, Co.
-Louth.
+He was buried in New Mellifont Abbey, County Louth.